Hope Solo: 2016 Rio Olympics

-On the occasion of her 200th cap, Solo made "several fine saves" as the United States beat France 1–0, to follow up their opening 2–0 win over New Zealand.
-In the final group fixture against Colombia, Solo made two errors which allowed their lowly-ranked opponents to secure a 2–2 draw.
-During the United States' matches Solo had been jeered by the Brazilian crowds, who also chanted "Zika" at her when she touched the ball, in response to her pre-tournament contributions to the 2015–16 Zika virus epidemic debate.
+On the occasion of her 200th cap, Solo made several saves as the United States beat France 1–0 following their opening 2–0 win over New Zealand.
+In the final group fixture against Colombia, Solo made two errors and the game resulted in a 2–2 draw.
+During the matches, Solo had been jeered by the Brazilian crowds, who chanted "Zika" when she touched the ball in response to her pre-tournament social-media post with various anti-mosquito products in relation to 2015–16 Zika virus epidemic.

-Solo attracted more controversy in the United States' quarter-final defeat by Sweden.
-During the penalty shootout she caused an interruption of several minutes when changing her gloves before Sweden's final kick, in an apparent act of gamesmanship.
-Lisa Dahlkvist was seen to laugh at Solo's antics, before converting the penalty to eliminate the United States.
-Following the match Solo called her opponents "a bunch of cowards" in reference to their ultra-defensive tactics.
-The remark was made to Grant Wahl in the raw aftermath of the defeat.
-The International Olympic Committee called Solo's comments "disappointing" but said she was unlikely to face formal disciplinary action adding "People are free to say those things.
+Solo attracted more controversy in the United States' quarterfinal defeat by Sweden.
+During the penalty shootout, she caused an interruption of several minutes when changing her gloves before Sweden's final kick, in an apparent act of gamesmanship.
+Lisa Dahlkvist laughed at Solo's antics before converting the penalty to eliminate the United States.
+Following the match, Solo called her opponents "a bunch of cowards" in reference to their defensive tactics.
+The International Olympic Committee called Solo's comments "disappointing" but said that she was unlikely to face formal disciplinary action, adding "People are free to say those things.
 We wouldn't stop their right to express themselves, within boundaries, obviously."
-Swedish coach Pia Sundhage was more blunt in her assessment: "I don't give a crap.
-I'm going to Rio, she's going home" and later said, "I think she was just stressed, and that she did not really mean it."
-Swedish players, Lotta Schelin, Lisa Dahlkvist and Kosovare Asllani voiced their empathy for Solo chalking her comment up to being caught up in the heat of the moment.
+Swedish coach Pia Sundhage was more blunt in her assessment, saying: "I don't give a crap.
+I'm going to Rio, she's going home."
+She later said, "I think she was just stressed, and that she did not really mean it."
+Swedish players Lotta Schelin, Lisa Dahlkvist and Kosovare Asllani voiced their empathy for Solo, dismissing her comments as having been said during the heat of the moment.